faraway1nspace/PCRD_JAGS_demo/README.md

 <b> JAGS syntax </b>

 Many of the same models in MARK can be run in JAGS.
 But whereas MARK users are used to manipulating 'PIMS' to constrain and parameterize their models, the same thing is achieved more simply in the JAGS Bayesian Syntax (similar to R).
 For example, let's contrast two alternative parameterizations for a parameter '<i>phi</i>' (survival), such as time-varying survival <i>phi(t)</i> versus time-invariant survival <i>phi(dot)</i>.
-The two parameterizations can be represented in JAGS syntax as the following (assuming with have 5 primary periods):
+The two parameterizations can be represented in the following JAGS syntax (assuming with have 5 primary periods):

 > phi ~ dbeta(1,1) # time-invariant